justinpearson/hpmor/README.md

 HPMOR has lots of foreshadowing that rewards repeated reading.
 This fork adds annotations meant to highlight clever foreshadowing, for example in Chapter 1:

+---

 ![Foreshadowing text](Pictures/foreshadow-ex1.png)

 ...

 ![Foreshadowing footnote](Pictures/foreshadow-ex2.png)

+---

-- Feel free to pull-request your own annotations / hints.
+- **Please help add annotations!** Feel free to pull-request your own annotations / hints.
 Use the `hint{}` macro in `new-chapters/hpmor-chapter-001.tex` and other chapters.
 - I commented-out the PDF covers because I intend to print my own hard-copies through <lulu.com> using the method described by  <https://github.com/ianstormtaylor/hpmor>.